rubyfu/RubyFu/contribution.md

 # Contribution
-This book is under GPLv3[^1] License so we appreciate all kind of contributions.
+This book is under [CC BY-SA License][0] so we appreciate all kind of contributions, distribution and we reserve our contributors efforts, forever.

 Note: The code in this book is tested on Ruby version > 2.2.0